Agentic Risks

 Agentic AI risk management

-However, while AI agents can perform tasks on our behalf, they need external controls because they are immune to traditional ethical sanctions.
+In particular, delegating tasks to non-humans to perform on our behalf require explicit external controls because they are immune to traditional ethical sanctions.

 Enterprise-Wide Agentic AI Controls Framework